Ghana Society UK

 Luton International Carnival

-Ghana Independence anniversary programs
+Ghana Independence Anniversary Programmes

-Annual Kente Festival & Fundraising Gala supporting worthy campaigns
+Annual Kente Festival & Fundraising Gala

 Ghana UK Media Awards